Main Article Content

-Learning technologies have a pivotal role in education.
-Amongst web-based learning platforms, Virtual Learning Environments (VLEs) play a primary role.
-The role of VLEs in improving quality and interaction in education as well as enabling better achievement through the use of a wealth of activities in teaching and learning is widely reported in published work.
-However, there is a gap in the literature regarding the development of measurement tools, especially in the Turkish context.
-This study reports the development of a scale to evaluate students’ satisfaction with respect to the use of VLEs in educational settings to address this.
-The dimensions of the scale are content (CONT), satisfaction (SAT), and communication (COM), the scale has 13 items.
-To evaluate the scale, data were collected in 2013-2014 Fall and Spring semesters from students enrolled in the Department of Computer Education and Instructional Technologies, studying on blended and face-to-face learning programs.
-First, the reliability of the instrument was computed by Cronbach Alpha coefficient and test-retest reliability correlation coefficient.
-The Cronbach Alpha coefficients were found as .87, .83, and .81 for CONT, SAT, and COM sub-dimensions respectively.
-The overall reliability of the scale was found to be .92.
-EFA and CFA were used on data collected from two different sample groups (206 and 186 students for EFA and CFA respectively) for the validity analyses of the scale.
+Recent advances in information and communication technologies (ICT) have resulted in improvements in the delivery of education.
+It is a well-known fact thatlearning technologies currently have a pivotal role in education.
+Amongst them, Virtual Learning Environments (VLEs) are widely used in education.
+The role of VLEs in improving quality and interaction in education as well as enabling better achievement through the use of a wealth of activities in teaching and learning is widely reported in the literature.
+However, there is a gap regarding the development of measurement instruments, especially in the Turkish context.
+Therefore, this study reports the development of a scale to evaluate students’ satisfaction with respect to the use of VLEs in educational settings to address this gap.
+The dimensions of the scale are contribution (CONT), satisfaction (SAT), and communication (COM), and the scale is formed of 13 items.
+The sample consists of students enrolled in the Department of Computer Education and Instructional Technologies, studying on blended and face-to-face learning programs.
+First, the reliability of the instrument was calculated by Cronbach Alpha coefficient and test-retest reliability correlation coefficient.
+The Cronbach Alpha coefficients were found to be 0.87, 0.83, and 0.81 for CONT, SAT, and COM sub-dimensions respectively.
+The overall reliability of the scale was 0.92.
+EFA and CFA were conducted on the data collected from two different sample groups (206 and 186 students for EFA and CFA respectively) for the validity analyses of the scale.
 Results confirm that the scale is valid and reliable.
-While the t-test analysis show no significant difference between gender groups, ANOVA revealed significant differences in grade-level.
+While the t-test analysis shows no significant difference between gender groups, ANOVA revealed significant differences when year of study is considered.

 International Journal of Assessment Tools in Education

 Authors who publish with this journal agree to the following terms: